Paving the way for the next generation of airplane engines

 “We also needed to work closely with Safran from a procurement and operational standpoint, to make sure we could support the kinds of volumes they will need,” explains Etienne Collart, Aerospace Account Manager at Solvay’s Composite Materials GBU.
 “We made the necessary investment ahead to support this program’s needs.
 Further investment will follow to ensure we make good use of our latest operational technology and mitigate risk.”

 The many advantages of using composites

-LEAP engines are already available on the market – its various design versions were introduced to power the COMAC C919 in 2017, the Airbus A320 in 2016 and the Boeing 737MAX in 2017.
+LEAP engines are already available on the market – its various design versions were introduced to power the COMAC C919 in 2017, the Airbus A320 in 2016 and they became key components of Boeing's fleet in 2017.
 The engine makes use of a number of composite components including a composite fan blade, case, platforms and spacers to achieve a significant weight reduction in comparison to non-composite designs.
 This weight reduction translates as a reduction in fuel consumption and engine emissions, amongst other benefits, all of which have made the LEAP series of engines desirable to aircraft manufacturers.

 “As Safran launches new engine developments onto the market, Solvay is proud to be a part of that process, as well as contribute to the development and advancement of the composite materials industry towards a cleaner future for everyone,” says Jonathan.

 Test bench of LEAP-1B, Copyright Béa Uhart / CAPA Pictures / Safran

 “Composites have been used in plane engines in the past,” says Etienne, “but not on this scale of industrialization.
 A high-volume engine such as LEAP is driving the market to implement automated solutions with composites, and that’s a real game changer.
 This is significant for Solvay who is historically the leading supplier of resin for this market.”